TromboneScott/Oscars/README.txt

 Proofread the category mapping:
 1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
-2. Verify that the year now shows up in the banner title (20xx OSCARS)
-3. Verify that each category (in bold) is mapped to the correct question on the ballot
+2. Verify that each category (in bold) is mapped to the correct question on the ballot

-Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html

 Check the ballots as they come in and fix any names where they didn't capitalize properly
 1. Fix names direclty in the Google Sheet that the Google Form is using to collect the data